Enabling students to succeed in their respective career aspirations.

 - OSU Veterinary Medicine program

 With few exceptions, completion of a bachelor degree such as RSU’s degree in Medical/Molecular Biology, greatly enhances career opportunities and acceptance into post-graduate health programs.
 However, some health professions such as Dental Hygiene and Radiological Technology only require completion of specific prerequisites to apply and be admitted to their respective programs.

-Following are some professional programs – pay particular attention to application deadlines and program pre-requisites.
+Pay particular attention to application deadlines and program pre-requisites for each.

 - Missouri Southern State University School of Dental Hygiene

 - University of Oklahoma